 - Some level of resistance to limit how much current can flow (too much current causes things to burn out, get hot, etc)

-By that same token, just like other electrical devices, speakers are like little motors that use electricity flowing to turn motion (the cone) into sound we can here – that’s basically all speakers are!
+By that same token, just like other electrical devices, speakers are like little motors that use electricity flowing to turn motion of the cone into sound we can hear – that’s basically all speakers are!

 What does speaker impedance mean?

 Speaker impedance, measured in units of resistance called Ohms, is the total amount of resistance a speaker has to the flow of electricity.

 - The resistance of the long winding of wire that makes up the voice coil

 - A special property created when wire is wound into a coil called inductance